 Your employer may allow you to make after-tax 401(k) contributions.
-These are not tax deductible like your regular 401(k) contributions.
-But you can make after-tax deferrals beyond the annual 401(k) contribution limit.
+These are not tax-deductible like your regular 401(k) contributions, but you can make after-tax deferrals beyond the annual 401(k) contribution limit.
 Plus, the earnings from these extra contributions grow tax-free.
-The strategy also opens the door for rollover opportunities that will provide you with even more tax breaks.
+This retirement strategy also opens the door for rollover opportunities that will provide you with even more tax breaks.
 However, making after-tax 401(k) contributions may not be the best decision for everyone.
-This article explains all you need to know about after-tax 401(k) contributions, so you can decide if it’s right for you.
-We can also help you find a financial advisor who can work with you to make the most out of your after-tax 401(k) contributions.
+Consider talking to a financial advisor if you have specific questions about your situation.

 How Do After-Tax 401(k) Contributions Work?

 Keep in mind, however, that these limits apply to pre-tax employee contributions.
-The 2020 total contribution limit from all sources rises to $57,000 or $63,500 for participants ages 50 or older ($58,000 or $64,500 for 2021).
+The 2021 total contribution limit from all sources is $58,000 or $64,500 for participants 50 or older.
+The 2022 total contribution limit from all sources is $61,000 and $67,500 for participants 50 and older.
 The IRS made this rule because some companies provide contribution matches toward their employees’ 401(k) plans.
 Some also allow workers to make after-tax contributions.

 So after-tax 401(k) contributions really come in handy after you breach your employee deferral limit for the year.
 Consider the following scenario:

-First, you breach your pre-tax 401(k) contributions to get the biggest tax deduction you can get.
-Next, you aim to reach the $57,000 limit with your after-tax contributions.
+First, you breach your pre-tax 401(k) contributions to get the biggest tax deduction you can get in 2021.
+Next, you aim to reach the $58,000 limit with your after-tax contributions.
 While you won’t get a tax deduction for these particular contributions, the earnings on these will still grow tax-free as long as your money is in the account.